uc-cdis/cloud-automation/doc/ha-squid-migration.md

 # TL;DR

-This procedure is intended to show the necessary steps required to migrate from a single Squid proxy instance, to an HA/Multizone one.
+This procedure is intended to show steps required to migrate from a single Squid proxy instance, to an HA/Multizone one.

 ## Overview

-Currently, commons are using a single squid proxy to access the internet.
+Currently, commons' Kubernetes clusters are using a single squid proxy to access the internet.
 Even though it works just file in most cases, sometimes it fails, or the underlaying hardware fails and consequently AWS sets it for decomision, or the instance volume fills up all the sudden, among others.
 Furthermore, the AMI used as image base was created with Packer and tailored for the needs by that time.

 The new HA model will now use official Canonical Ubuntu's 18.04 image and can be easily told to check for the latest release by them.
 This leaves the burden to keep the instance updated and check on it.